Icon

 Angle Image

 Laser treatments for PIE are typically not painful.
-The lasers we use come equipped with a cooling system to minimize discomfort and potential side effects.
-If needed, a topical anesthetic cream is offered.
+The lasers we use come equipped with a cooling system to minimise discomfort and potential side effects.
+If needed, a topical anaesthetic cream is offered.
 The treatments usually takes around 5-10 minutes to complete.

 Are creams effective in treating PIE, and which ones are recommended?